All children are valued, healthy and thriving.

 The Strategy – Community Planning

 An important shift in thinking has led to a reconceptualization of planning that prioritizes the linking and coordination of intervention efforts starting early in a child’s lifespan as well as a consideration of the local community context.
-Up to sixteen communities will be selected to receive financial support and technical assistance.
+Fifteen communities were selected to receive financial support and technical assistance.
 These communities will create the first local child maltreatment prevention plans using the Framework.
-As these communities begin their planning efforts, Milestones will provide the coordination, structure, facilitation and communication needed to best ensure the development of effective and actionable prevention plans.
+Milestones is providing the coordination, structure, facilitation and communication needed to best ensure the development of effective and actionable prevention plans.
+See community progress here.

 Local communities can: